Linen Clothing Guide

 To cut down emissions, we’ve kept our own Linen production as close to home as possible; the flax is grown in France before being shipped to Portugal and Turkey to make our garments.

 Linen is considered one of the most sustainable fabrics available today.
 As mentioned above, flax is a very low impact crop; producing high yields with very few resources and even adding biodiversity where it’s grown.
+It’s also a zero waste crop.
+The linen fabric is made from the cellulose fibres found inside the stalks of the flax plant, but the whole plant can be used; for textiles, food, paper and bio-oils.

 The linen produced is versatile and strong, lasting for years and cutting down on excessive consumption.
 So – linen is zero waste, low impact, and lasts for ages.
 We’d say that’s pretty sustainable.

-Benefits of Linen
+Benefits of Linen clothing

 As well as its wide ranging sustainable credentials, linen is a fantastic natural fabric that is both comfortable to wear and surprisingly durable.
 It’s breathable, lightweight and softens with age – as well as coming from a 100% natural and renewable source.